-No Sugar Added Oatmeal and Raisin Cookies are a classic dessert or snack idea made with healthier ingredients.
+This recipe for No Sugar Added Oatmeal and Raisin Cookies are a classic dessert that are made with healthier ingredients.

 Did you try my recipe for Sugar Free No Bake Chocolate Peanut Butter Oatmeal Bars?